CrowdStrike/terraform-provider-crowdstrike/README.md

 The provider uses the CrowdStrike Falcon API to manage resources.
 In order to use the provider, you must have a CrowdStrike API client ID and client secret.

 The following scopes are required to create and manage all the resources the provider currently supports:

+> [!NOTE]
+> See a resource's documentation for the specific scopes required for that resource.

 | Scope                   | Permission      |
 |-------------------------|-----------------|
 | Device Control Policies | *READ*, *WRITE* |